 Other neurotoxic effects, which are uncommon with conventional doses, are convulsions, toxic encephalopathy, optic neuritis and atrophy, memory impairment, and toxic psychosis.

 Pancreatitis, nausea, vomiting, and epigastric distress.

 Elevated serum transaminases (SGOT, SGPT), bilirubinemia, bilirubinuria, jaundice, and occasionally severe and sometimes fatal hepatitis.
 The common prodromal symptoms are anorexia, nausea, vomiting, fatigue, malaise, and weakness.
 Mild and transient elevation of serum transaminase levels occurs in 10 to 20% of persons taking isoniazid.
 The abnormality usually occurs in the first 4 to 6 months of treatment but can occur at any time during therapy.
 In most instances, enzyme levels return to normal with no necessity to discontinue medication.
 In occasional instances, progressive liver damage occurs, with accompanying symptoms.
 In these cases, the drug should be discontinued immediately.
 The frequency of progressive liver damage increases with age.
 It is rare in persons under 20, but occurs in up to 2.3% of those over 50 years of age.

 Agranulocytosis; hemolytic, sideroblastic, or aplastic anemia; thrombocytopenia; and eosinophilia.

-Fever, skin eruptions (morbilliform, maculopapular, purpuric, or exfoliative), lymphadenopathy, anaphylactic reactions, Stevens-Johnson syndrome, and vasculitis.
+Fever, skin eruptions (morbilliform, maculopapular, purpuric, or exfoliative), lymphadenopathy, anaphylactic reactions, Stevens-Johnson syndrome, toxic epidermal necrolysis (see WARNINGS, Isoniazid), Drug Reaction with Eosinophilia and Systemic Symptoms syndrome (see WARNINGS), and vasculitis.

 Metabolic and Endocrine